 - Discounts available: Many insurers offer discounts when you successfully complete an approved boating safety course.

-Our boat insurance experts would be happy to answer your questions and provide a no-obligation quote.
+Our insurance brokers would be happy to answer your questions and provide a no-obligation quote.
 Call us at 1-800-731-2228 or email us at firstname.lastname@example.org.